Belle de Jour (film): Plot

 Séverine becomes involved with a young criminal, Marcel, who offers her the kind of thrills and excitement of her fantasies.
 One day, Husson visits the brothel and discovers Séverine, who asks him not to tell her husband about her secret life.
 He agrees and rejects her services, stating he is no longer attracted to her.
-Séverine decides to leave the brothel, with Madame Anaïs' blessing as she believes it is due to Marcel becoming increasingly jealous and demanding.
+Séverine decides to leave the brothel with Madame Anaïs' blessing, as she believes it is due to Marcel becoming increasingly jealous and demanding.
 After one of his associates follows Séverine to her home, Marcel visits her and threatens to reveal her secret to her husband.
 Séverine pleads with him to leave, which he does, referring to her husband as "the obstacle".

 Marcel waits downstairs for Pierre to return home and shoots him three times.
 Marcel then flees but is shot dead by police.
 Séverine's husband survives but is left in a coma.
 The police are unable to find a motive for the attempted murder.
 Sometime later Séverine is at home taking care of Pierre, who is now paralysed, blind and in a wheelchair.
 Husson visits Pierre to tell him the truth about his wife's secret life; she does not try to stop him.
-After Husson leaves, Séverine returns to see Pierre crying.
+After Husson leaves, Séverine returns to see Pierre crying, his fist half-clenched.
 In an ambiguous ending which is hinted to be another of her fantasies, Pierre then gets out of the wheelchair, pours himself a drink and discusses holiday plans with Séverine.

 Production

+Development and writing

 In 1966, Buñuel was contacted by the Hakim brothers, Robert and Raymond, Egyptian-French producers who specialized in sexy films directed by star filmmakers, who offered him the opportunity to direct a film version of Joseph Kessel's novel Belle de Jour, a book about an affluent young woman who leads a double life as a prostitute, and that had caused a scandal upon its first publication in 1928.
 Buñuel did not like Kessel's novel, considering it "a bit of a soap opera", but he took on the challenge because: "I found it interesting to try to turn something I didn't like into something I did."
 So he and Carrière set out enthusiastically to interview women in the brothels of Madrid to learn about their sexual fantasies.

+Casting

 Buñuel also was not happy about the choice of the 22-year-old Catherine Deneuve for the title role, feeling that she had been foisted upon him by the Hakim brothers and Deneuve's lover at the time, director François Truffaut.
 As a result, both actress and director found working together difficult, with Deneuve claiming, "I felt they showed more of me than they'd said they were going to.
 There were moments when I felt totally used.
 I was very unhappy," and Buñuel deriding her prudery on the set.

-Principal photography lasted from 10 October 1966 to 12 December 1966.

-Costume design

 Much of Deneuve's wardrobe was designed by Yves St. Laurent and Roger Vivier.